 |Value of the company||450000|

-#5 – Sum of Parts Valuation Model
+#5 – Sum of Parts Valuation Method

 - Oil and Gas Segment Valuation – For Oil and Gas companies, the best approach is to use EV/EBITDA or P/CF or EV/boe (EV/barrels of oil equivalent)